sarahlorraine/sarah-newton-portfolio/README.md

-# sarah-newton-portfolio
-Portfolio and CV SPA
+# Portfolio - Sarah Newton
+A short, simple portfolio website for showcasing my work experience

+Built using React and Typescript.
+Compiled using Node.js and npm